Skip to main content

 What about side effects?

 Because the platelets are taken from the same patient they are given to, there is no risk of allergic reaction or rejection.
-Your dog will be shaved and the area that will be treated is surgically prepared.
+Your dog will be shaved and the area that will be treated will be surgically prepared.
 An intravenous catheter is placed during the sedation for their safety.
 Typically you can expect your pet to be sore for a couple of days after the procedure.
-Your dog should not have any anti-inflammatories such as steroids or non steroidal anti-inflammatories 1 week prior and 2 weeks post treatment.
+Your dog should not have any anti-inflammatories such as steroids or nonsteroidal anti-inflammatories 1 week prior and 2 weeks post-treatment.
 We have other medications to manage pain should they be needed.

 How long does it last?